VladAngelov/Notes/ldap-and-active-directory.md

 A server running the Active Directory Domain Service (AD DS) role is called a domain controller.
 It authenticates and authorizes all users and computers in a Windows domain type network.
 Assigning and enforcing security policies for all computers and installing or updating software.

 Active Directory uses Lightweight Directory Access Protocol (LDAP) versions 2 and 3, Microsoft's version of Kerberos and DNS.

+### Active Directory Sub-Error Codes
+When an authentication fails, resulting in a standard LDAP 49 error code, Active Directory also supplies its own sub-error codes within the error message.
+These will be used to provide additional log information on why an authentication has failed.
+* Typical examples are:
+   * 525 - user not found
+   * 52e - invalid credentials
+   * 530 - not permitted to logon at this time
+   * 532 - password expired
+   * 533 - account disabled
+   * 701 - account expired
+   * 773 - user must reset password
+   * 775 - account locked